 It’s clear that the coronavirus pandemic has turned our lives upside down.
-It’s been two months since social distancing and other business-related restrictions were announced to slow the spread of the virus, causing a dust storm of uncertainty for business owners across the country.
-These restrictions have meant that thousands of customer-facing businesses including cafes and restaurants, gyms, and beauty salons have been forced to temporarily stop trading.
-And, as a result, not only have these businesses suffered from a decrease in consumer demand, they’ve lost revenue and staff.
+It’s been two months since social distancing and other business-related restrictions were announced to slow the spread of the virus.
+This evidently causing a dust storm of uncertainty for business owners across the country.
+These restrictions have meant that thousands of customer-facing businesses including cafes and restaurants, gyms, and beauty salons are temporarily closed.
+And, as a result, not only have businesses suffered from a decrease in consumer demand, they’ve lost revenue and staff.
 Some have shut up shop for good.

 Online retailer of tween and teen girls activewear